jiesutd/RichWordSegmentor/README.md

 =======
 The sampe format with training data.

-Trained model (coming...):
+Trained model or rich pretraining:
 ==========
-We shared our trained model at pan.baidu.com for visiters reproducing our results.
+We shared our trained model at [BaiduPan](https://pan.baidu.com/s/1pLO6T9D) for visiters reproducing our results.
+* 1. File `ctb.bilstm.joint4.model`: the trained model on CTB6.0 corpus using multitask pretraining.
+You can simply load this file to decode raw text without training.
+Run:
+`./STDSeg -test ${input_raw_text} -model ctb.bilstm.joint4.model -output ${output_segmentated_text}`
+* 2. File `joint4.all.b10c1.2h.iter17.mchar, .mbichar, .pmodel` are pretrained character, character bigram embeddings and representing parameters.
+If you want to traing your own model, you can load these three files following above instruction.
+* 3. If you want to do the rich pretraining experiments (for generating three files in last item), please refer to [TrainEmbMultiTask](https://github.com/jiesutd/TrainEmbMultiTask).

 Monitoring information
 =====